Quinoa is the seed of a plant known scientifically as Chenopodium quinoa.

 - Fat: 1.9 grams

-Carbs make up 21% of cooked quinoa, which is comparable to barley and rice.
+Carbs make up 21% of cooked quinoa, comparable to barley and rice.

-Quinoa has a relatively low glycemic index (GI) score of 53, which means that it should not cause a rapid spike in blood sugar (7).
+Quinoa has a relatively low glycemic index (GI) score of 53, which means it may not cause a rapid spike in blood sugar (8).

-Fibers make up 10% of the dry weight of cooked quinoa, 80–90% of which are insoluble fibers like cellulose (10).
+Fiber makes up 10% of the dry weight of cooked quinoa, 80% to 90% of which are insoluble fibers like cellulose (11).

 Quinoa also provides some resistant starch, which feeds the beneficial bacteria in your gut, promoting the formation of short-chain fatty acids (SCFAs), improving gut health, and cutting your risk of disease (